DeadTaco/smart-modules/README.md

 ## To Do

+* Actively working on a calendar module
+* Update documentation to reflect new module pathing
 * Modify all click and mouse events to mobile-friendly touch events
   * Will be adding a smart module event manager that handles both simultaneously
   * sm.ui.js - Fix touch events for mobile devices